Nelson (provincial electoral district)

 Nelson was the name of a provincial electoral district in the Canadian province of British Columbia.
 It first appeared on the hustings in the general election of 1916 in place of the former riding of Nelson City.
 Its last appearance was in the 1928 election.
 Following redistribution, the Nelson area was combined with the Creston riding to create Nelson-Creston, which first appeared in the 1933 election.

-For other current and historical electoral districts in the Kootenay region, please see Kootenay (electoral districts).